 A Will is a legally binding document that explains how you wish for your estate to be distributed when you die.
-If the deceased has not left a Will, the estate is shared under a formula set by law.
+If the deceased has not left a Will, it is known as dying intestate.
+The estate will be shared under a formula set by law.

 After someone passes away, the estate executor, administrator, or Next of Kin will need to notify the bank or financial institution and provide some paperwork.